ministryofjustice/security-guidance/docs/leak-handling-process.md

 2. The process ends.

-**Note:** Information **SHALL** be retained and recorded as set out in the MoJ information retention policy.
+**Note:** Information **shall** be retained and recorded as set out in the MoJ information retention policy.
 Guidance on what to keep is [available](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/keeping-deleting-disclosing-info/).

 ## Who to contact if a leak is suspected